 Previously earned credits may be retroactively applied toward the Certificate; a maximum of three credits transferred from the other institutions may be applied toward the Certificate.
 Admission to the Certificate Program is selective.

 Applications for the certificate program are considered twice per year: for fall admission, applications must be received by April 15; for spring admission, applications must be received by November 15.
 Download an application here.
 Applications are also available in the Women’s Studies Department 2101 Woods Hall, University of Maryland College Park, MD 20742-7415.

 Certificate Program Application

 In addition to the application form, your application packet must include the following materials:

-- A copy of official transcripts of work completed to date, both graduate and undergraduate.
+- A copy of transcripts of work completed to date, both graduate and undergraduate.
 Unofficial copies of transcripts are acceptable.

 - Brief biographical statement and statement of purpose.
 Discuss those aspects of your personal history that relate to the development of your interest in Women’s Studies and explain the relevance of a Women’s Studies Certificate to your intellectual and professional goals

 - Writing sample